gcallah/BookReviews/schroeder.md

 presented by Iraq to the United States in 2002 did not meet a single one of those criteria.

-The new standard being set by the bush administration was the preemptive war was justified against any evil ruler who might represent some sort of threat somewhere down the road.
+The new standard being set by the Bush administration was that preemptive war was justified against any evil ruler who might represent some sort of threat somewhere down the road.
 As S points out: